simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jul 07-Jul 09 2025
+Radio Blackout Forecast for Jul 08-Jul 10 2025

-              Jul 07        Jul 08        Jul 09
+              Jul 08        Jul 09        Jul 10
-R1-R2            5%            5%            5%
+R1-R2           10%           10%           10%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is a slight chance for R1 (Minor) or greater radio blackouts all three days.

 ```